Coping with Pest Anxiety: Tips for Stress Relief

 • Ants: Though less frightening individually, seeing dozens or hundreds marching through your home creates a feeling of invasion.

-Rodents and Larger Pests
+Rodents and Larger Pests:

 • Mice and rats: Their droppings, gnawed items, and nighttime scratching noises create both health worries and sleep problems.